background hero

 After completing their J.D. degree, aspiring attorneys must now pass the bar exam in the jurisdiction where they intend to practice law.
 For example, if a lawyer wants to practice law in California, they will need to take the exam for that specific jurisdiction.
 Therefore an attorney practicing law in California cannot actively represent a client in New York courts.
 The lawyer would have to take a separate bar exam in New York in order to do so.

+The bar exam is an intense, several-day-long assessment that evaluates an attorney’s understanding of both federal and state regulations.
 Once a candidate passes the bar exam, they must undergo a character evaluation or a background check, to be admitted to the bar and become a licensed attorney.
 These requirements vary by jurisdiction but are generally put in place to make sure the practicing attorneys have a general sense of ethical and professional conduct.

 What is the Attorney-Client Privilege?